Azure Newsletter: October 2017

 Azure Friday: Try Azure Cosmos DB for free

-Azure Friday’s Scott Hanselman finds out about a new way to try Azure Cosmos DB free of charge, with no sign-up or credit card required.
-It's a perfect way to get to know Azure Cosmos DB better, without any commitment.
+Azure Friday’s Scott Hanselman finds out about a new way to try Azure Cosmos DB free of charge, no sign-up or credit card required.
+It's a perfect way to get to know Azure Cosmos DB better, without commitment.
 Watch now.

 Azure Cosmos DB: New metrics and heatmaps

 You can now easily detect and troubleshoot “hot partition” issues navigating from the throttling signal to partition heatmaps, and individual records to find the problematic partition key in two clicks.
-Get full visibility into your per-region usage performance against throughput, availability, latency and consistency service-level agreements (SLAs).
+Get full visibility into your per-region usage performance against throughput, availability, latency, and consistency service-level agreements (SLAs).
 Learn more.

 Azure Cosmos DB: Database account auditing

 Now generally available, Azure diagnostics logs for Azure Cosmos DB lets users see logs for all the requests made to their respective database account at the individual request level.
 The diagnostics logs help track how and when your databases are accessed.
 This feature also provides a convenient method for configuring the destination of the logs for the customer.
-Users can choose an Azure Storage account, Azure Event Hubs or Microsoft Operations Management Suite Log Analytics as the destination.
+Users can choose an Azure Storage account, Azure Event Hubs, or Microsoft Operations Management Suite Log Analytics as the destination.